ZayStallard/Bootstrap-projects/README.md

 # Bootstrap-projects

-This repo consists of some projects coded by me using HTML, CSS, Bootstrap & Formspree.
+This repo consists of some stunning projects like fully responsive websites, carousels, responsive-forms & navbars which are coded by me solely using HTML, CSS, Bootstrap & Formspree.
 These projects can be viewed using the below links.

 &nbsp;